 Electronic waste is growing around three times faster than general waste, with Australians throwing away more than 100,000 tonnes a year.

 All electronic waste contains hazardous materials which can contaminate soil and groundwater.
 They also contain precious metals and components that can be recycled.

 Under new Victorian Government laws, electronic waste is banned from landfills as of July 2019.

 How do I recycle electronic waste?

-We have collection stations at Carnegie, Elsternwick, Caulfield and Bentleigh Libraries for smaller e-waste.
+We have collection stations at Carnegie, Elsternwick, and Caulfield Libraries and Moorleigh Community Village for smaller e-waste (Bentleigh Library collections are currently on hold - please use a different facility).
 They accept:

 - phones and cameras, and their cords and accessories

 For larger Electronic waste or appliances that are not suitable in our e-waste library hubs, such as DVD players, microwaves, kitchenware and small whitegoods, office ware such as printers etc, visit your nearest transfer station for a free drop-off.